Close

 2 men smiling with red sky mascot

-Red Sky Foundation has run more community-based activities in a bid to reach full charity status, which they were granted earlier this year.
+Red Sky Foundation has run more community-based activities in a bid to reach full charity status, which they were granted in 2022.
 Sergio was determined to interact with the community directly and transparently, keen to show supporters that they have a say in how their money is spent.

 ‘We’re totally approachable.
 The plan was always to have an army of people helping us,’ Sergio says.
 ‘A man who recently lost his dad took about 40 people on a march from Jarrow to St James’ Park, raising over £9,000.
 They asked me what we’d do with that money, and my response was “whatever you want to do with it”.
 We suggested that, because his dad used to drink in Jarrow and loved to go to St James’ Park, we use the money to map out a path to St James’ from Jarrow and place defibrillators at stops along the way,’ Sergio explains.
 ‘Keeping his dad’s legacy alive, and giving him a bit of focus.
 Our approach is this – “do what you can, raise what you can, and we’ll help fund your goals as best as we can”.’